 E.4.2.2.
 End-Use Statements

-If an official document from the final destination government is not available, an End-Use Statement from the final consignee is generally acceptable (see Box 2 in section E.3.3 above for more information on consignees and end-users).
+If an official document from the final destination government is not available, an End-Use Statement from the consignee is generally acceptable (see Box 2 in section E.3.3 above for more information on consignees and end-users).

 - Identify the items, including quantities, which are the subject of the export permit application;